christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 - ...

 Once the user has clicked on a choice, its choice is saved into the cookie.
+Here are a few different examples :

 <img src="{{ site.url }}/img/modal-redirection.png" alt="alt text" style="width:100%"> | <img src="{{ site.url }}/img/modal_redirection2.png" alt="alt text" style="width:100%">